 |How should they be punished?||How can this harm be repaired?|

 The Restorative Justice Process

 Trained and experienced restorative justice facilitators will first conduct separate pre-conferences.
 At these pre-conferences, the facilitators meet with each of the participants to understand their individual perspectives about the incident, their needs, and their willingness and readiness to meet jointly with the other participants.

 In the joint restorative justice conference, the facilitators help participants engage in a safe and confidential conversation about the incident of harm.
 They will assist the participants in constructing an agreement that repairs the harm (as much as feasible) and restore affected relationships.

-Participation in a Restorative Justice process remains voluntary.
+Participation in a restorative justice process remains voluntary.
 You have the option of terminating the session at any time if you don’t feel that it is an appropriate venue for you.
-No terms will be included in a written resolution unless all parties agree to it.

 NVMS provides restorative justice processes upon request by appropriate officials in the Fairfax County Public Schools, Fairfax County Juvenile and Domestic Relations court, and Fairfax County Police Officers.
 If you were referred by any of the agencies above click here for more information about the Alternative Accountability Program.

 If you have not been referred by a Fairfax County agency, but think restorative justice would be helpful in your situation, please submit an inquiry form here.